 If you are not eligible to claim the immediate deduction, you work out the decline in value of the asset using the general rules for working out decline in value.
-Alternatively, you may be able to allocate the asset to a low-value pool; see Low-value pools on page 22.
+Alternatively, you may be able to allocate the asset to a low-value pool; see Low-value pools on page 23.

-The immediate deduction is not available for the following depreciating assets:
+This immediate deduction is not available for the following depreciating assets:

-certain water facilities and horticultural plants, including grapevines; see Primary production depreciating assets on page 26
+certain water facilities, fencing assets, fodder storage assets and horticultural plants, including grapevines; see Primary production depreciating assets on page 26

-- certain depreciating assets of primary producers, other landholders and rural land irrigation water providers used in landcare operations; see Landcare operations on page 28 - certain depreciating assets of primary producers and other landholders used for electricity connections or phone lines; see Electricity connections and phone lines on page 29 - in-house software if you have allocated expenditure on it to a software development pool; see Software development pools on page 25.
+- certain depreciating assets of primary producers, other landholders and rural land irrigation water providers used in landcare operations; see Landcare operations on page 30 - certain depreciating assets of primary producers and other landholders used for electricity connections or phone lines; see Electricity connections and phone lines on page 31 - in-house software if you have allocated expenditure on it to a software development pool; see Software development pools on page 26.